How to Build an Indoor Seedling Grow Station — Easy Step-by-Step Guide

 Quick answer

-To make an indoor seedling grow station with light, you need a plastic bin, grow light, and seed starting trays, taking about 60 minutes.
-Start by assembling the light fixture inside the bin.
-This beginner-friendly activity has 10 steps and is perfect for families.
+To make an indoor seedling grow station with light, you need a clear plastic bin with lid, an LED grow light fixture, aluminum foil, and duct tape, taking about 60 minutes.
+Start by assembling the light fixture inside the bin lid.
+This beginner-friendly activity has 15 steps and is perfect for families, providing a controlled environment for starting seeds indoors.

 On this page